frconor-ebook/meditations/_posts/2025-04-23-st-catherine-of-siena.md

 There are forces all over the world that are trying to influence the doctrine of life, the sanctity of life; that are trying to take away that statement of John Paul II whereby he says, "the family is the sanctuary of life" (John Paul II, Encyclical, *Centesimus Annus*, May 1, 1991).

-What have we done to protect all that, defend those values?
+What have we done to protect all that, to defend those values?

 In *The Forge* we\'re told, "To think of Christ\'s death means to be invited to face up to our everyday tasks with complete sincerity, and to take the faith that we profess seriously.
 It has to be an opportunity to go deeper in the depths of God\'s love, so as to be able to show that love to men with our words and deeds" (J. Escrivá, *The Forge*, Point 575).

 St. Catherine of Siena went all out in a culture that possibly did not give too much importance to women.
 She wasn\'t held back by those things.
 She had an Italian fire about her.

-He says in *The Forge*, "Make sure that your lips, the lips of a Christian---for that is what you are and should be at all times---speak those compelling supernatural words which will move and encourage, and will show your committed attitude to life" (*Ibid*., Point 576).
+St. Josemaría says in *The Forge*, "Make sure that your lips, the lips of a Christian---for that is what you are and should be at all times---speak those compelling supernatural words which will move and encourage, and will show your committed attitude to life" (*ibid*., Point 576).

 We can ask the Holy Spirit for the gift of writing and of speaking, and perhaps spend a few minutes every day writing a few ideas or a few words in response to an article in a newspaper, so that we create a river of truth.